mbsantiago/soundevent/docs/data_schemas/descriptors.md

 ```

 The beauty lies in the flexibility offered – there are no restrictions on what
-can be employed as a key or value.
+can be employed as a _key_ or _value_.
 This flexibility accommodates
-project-specific requirements, allowing researchers to tailor tags to their
+project-specific requirements, allowing researchers to tailor **Tags** to their
 unique needs and objectives.

 ???
 Note "What is a namespace?"